 If you have an automated approval workflow, assigned personnel can double-check each expense report as it’s uploaded to confirm policy compliance.
 You can also automatically configure expense management software to check expenses against company policies.

-Help in budgeting and planning
+Improve budgeting and financial planning

 Receipts included in expense reports provide proof of actual expenditure that may substantiate any deductions claimed on tax returns.